jobelche/Empirical-Accuracy/README.md

 # Empirical Accuracy
 Demystifying Statistical Analysis of Shooting

-The purpose of this test is to evaluate repeatable concepts in precision shooting.
+The purpose of this text is to establish repeatable testing concepts for precision shooting.

 ## BLOT (Bottom Line On Top)